iron-cage/sdk/docs/protocol/011_providers_api.md

 **Endpoint:** `DELETE /api/v1/providers/{id}`

-**Description:** Deletes a provider.
-Blocked if provider is assigned to any agents (safety mechanism).
+**Description:** Deletes a provider and automatically removes it from all agents.
+Provider-agent assignments are cascade-deleted.
+Agents with no remaining providers after deletion cannot make inference requests until a provider is assigned.

 **Request:**

 ```
-DELETE /api/v1/providers/ip-openai-001
+DELETE /api/v1/providers/ip_openai-001
 Authorization: Bearer <user-token or api-token>
 ```